 Favorite question asked on tours: What do you love most about Amherst?

 Hi everyone!
-I'm a sophomore from Northern California interested in public health and health administration.
+I'm a junior from Northern California interested in the intersection between healthcare and business.
 I've been incredibly happy with the experience that I've had at Amherst so far, from the way I felt at home on campus almost immediately to the relationships I've formed with my peers, professors, and alumni.
-Some of the best aspects about Amherst are definitely the friendly college town vibe and the open curriculum, which is how I became interested in Anthropology.
+Some of the best aspects about Amherst are definitely the friendly college town vibe and the open curriculum.
 I now can't imagine being at a school where I'd have general requirements!
-I love talking about Amherst, so if you have any questions about what it's like to actually have weather, track (indoor season was completely new to me!), or anything else, please feel free to email me at firstname.lastname@example.org!
+I love talking about Amherst, so if you have any questions about what it's like to actually have weather, track (indoor season was completely new to me!), or anything else, please feel free to email me at email@example.com!